KMJ901122/KNUAutoCheckLab/README.md

 We enclosed chromedriver.exe (only chrome 90 version if you don't use chrome 90 version, you should download chromedriver.exe with regard to yours).
 Follow the next steps
 1. execute Lab Automation.exe.
-2. select user type, '1' : 'student', '2' : 'others'
+2. select user type, '1' : 'student+in charge', '2' : 'student', '3' : 'others'
-3. Enter ID
+3. enter ID
-4. Enter PASSWORD
+4. enter PASSWORD
 5. select chromedriver.exe (automatically pop up)

+*Note
+If it doesn't work, it is most likely because your current version of chrome is different with chrome 90 version; so you should download another chromedriver.

 Download chromedriver with respect to your current chrome version.
 You can check your chrome version in the following way open chrome -> help -> chrome info and download the chromedriver on the website https://chromedriver.chromium.org/downloads.